|

 Method

-- Add soy sauce, rice wine, chilli sauce, and corn flour
+- Add soy sauce, rice wine, hot bean paste, and corn flour

 to a bowl.
 Mix in pork and marinate for 30 minutes.